adlnet/xAPI-Spec/xAPI.md

 #### 6.4.2 OAuth Authorization Scope

 ##### Description
-These are recommendations for scopes which should enable an LRS and an application communicating using the xAPI to negotiate a level of access which accomplishes what the application needs while minimizing the potential for misuse.
+These are recommendations for scopes designed to enable an LRS and an application communicating using the xAPI to negotiate a level of access which accomplishes what the application needs while minimizing the potential for misuse.
 The limitations of each scope are in addition to any security limitations placed on the user account associated with the